Heart of a Book

 Alex Johnson

-Question for those who've read WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations: what did you think of visualization?
+Has anyone else read WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations?
+I'd love to discuss ray-tracing!

 Alex Johnson